Search is the main channel of app discovery and can become a powerful way to increase installs… Don’t forget!

 - Keyword stuffing: it is not only penalized by both Apple and Google, but also results disturbing for the users.
 So it can produce the contrary effect: discourage the users to install your app.

-- Unauthorized use of trademarks: heavily penalized and controlled by app stores.
+- Unauthorized use of trademarks: heavily penalized and controlled by the stores.

-- Keeping the description too technical: it can be too boring for the users and thus harmful for the conversion rate of your app.
+- Keeping the description too technical: it can be too boring for the users and thus harmful for the conversion rate.

-- Grammatical or syntactic errors: generates bad impression about the app and gives an idea that the app is of the same quality as the text.
+- Grammatical or syntactic errors: generates bad impression and gives an idea that the app is of the same quality as the text.

-- Lies or half-truths: not keeping the promises given to the users can cause a distrust, followed by negative reviews and deinstall of the app.
+- Lies or half-truths: not keeping the promises given to the users can cause a distrust, followed by negative reviews and uninstall.

 Keyword Research and Optimization are the first steps of any ASO Strategy.
-We have covered pretty much everything related to keywords, from how to find them, which ones to choose, in which On-metadata elements of your listing to locate them… in a word, all about what to do and what not to do when it comes to Keyword Optimization 🙂 We hope you have enjoyed it and start implementing these strategies in order to boost app downloads (the organic ones).
-If you have any questions about App Store Search Optimization – let us know in the comments! ⬇
+We have covered pretty much everything related to keywords, from how to find them, which ones to choose, in which On-metadata elements of your listing to locate them… in a word, all about what to do and what not to do when it comes to Keyword Optimization 🙂 We hope you have enjoyed it and start implementing these strategies in order to boost app installs (the organic ones).
+If you have any questions – let us know in the comments! ⬇

 Liked the article?
 Share it with your friends and colleagues – thanks in advance!